Revox: Loudspeakers

 For more than 40 years, Revox has been producing loudspeakers.
 The first speaker of the brand Revox was the series 46 (1970), which was developed for the former HiFi system A77, A76 and A50.
 The AX- (1976), the BX- (1977) and the BR-series (1980) followed.
 All speakers were developed and manufactured in the Revox plant in Ewattingen / Black Forest.

 Numerous other speakers went along with the company in the 1980s.
 The most famous speakers were the Symbol B (1983) as well as the first Revox active speaker Agora B (1986).
 A milestone in the speaker development was the two digital active speakers Scala 4.7 (1994) and Scala 3.6 (1996).

 1980 also saw the introduction of the Triton, one of the first sub-woofer / satellite systems for home high fidelity.
 The Triton subwoofer comprised a 200 lb cabinet designed to also act as a piece of furniture on which the entire B7xx series (including B77) could stand.
 The Triton system was superseded by the smaller and more compact Piccolo, and later the Power Cube, which was a Piccolo bass unit with built-in power amplifiers and optional remote control and multi-room controller.

 In 1987, Revox acquired the rights to manufacture the Stereolith Duetto, a single-box stereo loudspeaker.
 Built in the shape of a triangular prism, the Duetto was designed to complement, in acoustics and appearance, the Piccolo bass unit (passive operation) or the Power Cube (active operation).

-Today’s Revox range includes a very comprehensive speaker assortment.
-Classical three-way speakers such as the Prestige of the Re:sound G or Re:sound S series, medium and small speakers as well as a very comprehensive range of installation speakers, which come into operation especially in the multi-room field.
+Revox's product range includes several types of speakers. speaker assortment.
+The range includes three-way speakers, such as the Prestige models of the Re:sound G and Re:sound S series, as well as medium, small, and installation speakers designed for uses including multi-room systems.